kombucha-js/react-rerenderers/README.md

  🍎 4.
 Modularize Modal Dialogs
 -------------------------------------------------------------------
-Modal Dialogs are trickly.
-At the first glance, it is easy.
-But it isn't.
-See the following example.
+Implementing Modal Dialogs with **React.js** is trickly.
+At the first glance, it seems easy; but it actually isn't.
+See the following example:

 [Dialogs with React-Router][example-dialog1]

+A confirmation dialog box will pop up when you click the center button and it will automatically navigate to the another route after the `proceed` button is clicked.

+You may notice that the dialog appears with an animation while the dialog disappears without the animation.
+It should be with the animation also when it disappears.
+But you would notice that its workaround for this issue is not easy.

+Understanding this behavior requires an advanced knowledge particularly about where it keeps the current state and where it tries to rebuild React Virtual DOM.

 [example-dialog1]: https://codesandbox.io/s/rerenderers-example-no-03-implement-dialogs-in-a-router-1-9xhhwv?file=/src/AppView.js